A-Z Of Breastfeeding

 How to relieve engorged breasts?

-Every mom experiences engorged breasts at some point during their breastfeeding journey.
+Many mothers experience engorged breasts at some point during their breastfeeding journey.
 It can make for a comical moment, especially when your nipple projectiles milk like a fire hose.
-But it can also be incredibly uncomfortable and sore.
-Here’s how to get a little relief.
+But for most part it is incredibly uncomfortable and sore.
+Here’s how to get a little relief:

 - Take a hot shower.
 The heat of the water draws the excess milk out of your breasts, providing you with much-needed relief.

-- Place cabbage leaves in your bra (it works a charm, but is a little smelly)
+- Place cold cabbage leaves in your bra (it works a charm, but is a little smelly).

 - Express or massage out any built-up oversupply of milk in the shower to relieve the discomfort.
 You can manually express milk using your hand.
 Cup your breast and place your thumb about two or three centimetres above your nipple.
 Squeeze your breast while pushing the thumb down and towards the nipple.